Introduction to Saving for Retirement

 - Employers who would otherwise contribute more than 3% into a pension for employees could be tempted to cut back to this new level.

-- The Government has a poor track record at encouraging individuals to save (Stakeholder being a good example), so will individuals simply choose to opt out in droves?
+- The Government has a poor track record at encouraging individuals to save, so will individuals simply choose to opt out in droves?

 - Who will pay for employees to receive advice on investment choice?
 History suggests the public are mostly unwilling to pay for advice.